AzikDeveloper/django-export-excel/README.md

 Django package for exporting data to Excel file with included admin integration.
 Note that this is not a django app.

+This package uses [`xlwt`](https://github.com/python-excel/xlwt).
+Which means max 65535 rows in a file 😌.

 # Usage